jina-ai/jina/docs/fundamentals/health-check.md

 # Health and readiness check of Jina Services
+Every Jina Flow is comprised of a {ref}`number of microservices <architecture-overview>`, each of which have to be ready and healthy before the Flow is ready to receive requests.

+Each Flow microservice provides health and readiness checks in the form of a  [standardized gRPC endpoint](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) that exposes this information to the outside world.
+This means that they can automatically be used by Jina itself as well as external tools like Docker Compose, Kubernetes service meshes, or load balancers.

+The following page describes how to perform a manual health check of each component in a Jina Flow.
 (health-check-executor)=
 ## Health check of an Executor

-Executors run as microservices exposing `grpc` endpoints.
-To give information to the outside world about their health and their readiness to receive requests, Executors expose a [grpc health check](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) service which can be used by different orchestrators like docker-compose, or by other services like load-balancers.
-Jina itself when run locally uses this service to make sure that each Executor is ready to receive traffic.
+Executors run as microservices exposing gRPC endpoints, and they expose one endpoint for a health and readiness check.

-To see how to use it, let's start a Flow inside a Terminal and let it blocked to serve requests:
+To see how to use it, you can start a Flow inside a terminal and block it to accept requests:

 ```python
 from jina import Flow